remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 <br/>
 <br/>

-Additionaly to the dots and hearts let's also add some stars.
-As you can see on the animation above the hearts do not have the trail effect.
-For the stars you are going to add the trail effect, as this is the case for the dots.
-But first you render a star by creating a new file `src/Star.tsx` and return a centered star emoji.
+In addition to the dots and hearts let's also add stars.

+Create a new file `src/Star.tsx` and return a centered star emoji.

 ```tsx twoslash title="src/Star.tsx"
 import React from "react";